 Tiger cave stands in the middle of a water body with a stone in front that could be an uncarved Nandi.
 Or may be a representation of the bull in a Shiva temple.

-Though I remember going up the tower in my first visit and have about a 300-degree view of the sea.
+Though I remember going up the tower on my first visit and had a 300-degree view of the sea.
 This time, I did not climb but captured the tall standing watchtower and many caves scattered around it.
 The place is the same but I have grown up and my understanding of the architecture, iconography has gone up.
 And hence, this time, I found my wanderings around these caves more meaningful.
 The commercial aspect of the place has definitely gone up.
 As I remember the whole fencing of the Shore temple was not there.
-And nor were there as many curio selling stalls around the monuments.
+And nor were there as many curio’s selling stalls around the monuments.
 But unlike Hampi Mahabalipuram did not disappoint me despite catering to many more tourists.

 In 13-14 years so many things have changed.
 In 1999, it was my first trip to South India.
 There used to be only three airlines in the country: Air India, Indian Airlines, and Jet Airways.
 I still hold the Jet frequent flyer number that I had taken up with my first flight with them.
 I used to have a film camera then.
 And there used to be an excitement about how the photographs will turn up when they finally came.
 Next time I went about 5-6 years back I had a high-end point & shoot camera.
 But I only visited for the music festival that was happening there and the stage looked majestic with Arjuna’s Penance as a backdrop.
 This time, it was a backpacking trip with a DSLR to capture the details of the temples, caves, and beaches.